Integrated Urban Services

 Project Goals

-1. Educate stakeholders on circular economy approaches to enhance resource recovery and reuse and on opportunities to develop integrated models of basic urban services and food provision
+1. Educating stakeholders on circular economy approaches to enhance resource recovery and reuse and on opportunities to develop integrated models of basic urban services and food provision

-2. Provide technical assistance to two ASEAN cities to aid them in implementing circular, regenerative energy, water, and food system pilot projects
+2. Providing technical assistance to two ASEAN cities to aid them in implementing circular, regenerative energy, water, and food system pilot projects

-3. Engage the private sector to promote sustainable market-based approaches in support of pilot project implementation.
+3. Engaging the private sector to promote sustainable market-based approaches in support of pilot project implementation.

 Project Approach

-This project will use a three-phased approach that will engage public and private sector experts to work with two self-selected US-ASEAN Smart Cities Program cities on a pilot effort to increase their energy, water, and food system security and resilience.
+This program used a three-phased approach to engage public and private sector experts to work with two self-selected US-ASEAN Smart Cities Program cities on a pilot effort to increase their food, energy, and water system security and resilience.

 The first year of the project included regional workshops and informational events that introduced the Integrated Urban Services program and pilot projects to regional stakeholders and engaged interested cities to understand their energy, water, and food system needs, priorities, and barriers to project implementation.